DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/rendering-markup.md

 # React Core - Rendering Markup

-The main purpose of pluggable React component is to render markup of plugins into React component tree.
+The main purpose of plugin based component is to render markup of plugins into React component tree.
 The result tree may have many sub-components with complex structure.
-Pluggable React component gives an ability to define such relations in simple and efficient way.
+Pluggin based component gives an ability to define such relations in simple and efficient way.

 ## Template